milon/milon.github.io/source/_posts/why-you-should-know-analyzing-space-time-complexity-as-a-software-engineer.md

 ---
 extends: _layouts.post
-title: Why you should know analyzing space time complexity as a software engineer?
+title: Why you should know analyzing space-time complexity as a software engineer?
 date: '2019-03-11'
 gist: Importance of space time complexity analysis in software engineering field.
 section: content